milessabin/shapeless/README.md

 ## Current status

-Included so far is a full implementation of poly-kinded type class derivation with the generality of shapeless, the compile time performance of Magnolia and a significantly reduced binary footprint.
+Included so far is a full implementation of type class derivation as flexible as that of shapeless 2, but generalized across kinds.
+For derivation of regular ADTs and type classes compile- and runtime performance are dramatically improved over shapeless 2.
+This comes with a significantly reduced binary footprint in client code.

 Support is provided for deriving type classes indexed by types of kinds `*` (eg.  `Monoid`, `Eq`, `Show`), `* -> *` (eg. `Functor`, `Traverse`, `Monad`)